marcoonroad/Coro-Simple/README.md

 After, the *coro* keyword returns a constructor, and you may think **"but why it returns a constructor?"**...
 Well, for two mainly reasons:

-* **For code reuse:** you can use the coroutine on different places, without declare again it every time.
+* **For code reuse:** you can use the coroutine on different places, without declare / return again it every time.
 * **Reset to a initial state:** when the coroutine dies, you can just reassign it to the generator.

 Some example (a Python-like *iter* function):